ga4gh/vrs/docs/source/appendices/future_plans.rst

 As part of publishing this specification, we now describe our next steps, which include expanding the specification for important additional use cases even while we begin the equally crucial work of encouraging stakeholders to embrace the VR-Spec and work toward standardizing the exchange of variation data.

-Below is an illustration of planned components for the VR Schema.
+Below is an illustration of planned concepts for the VR Schema.

 .. figure:: ../images/planned_extensions_graph.png